orthecreedence/event-glue/README.md

 triggred are triggered on a dispatcher.
 It is the backbone of event-glue and all events flow through a dispatcher.

+It can be easily extended by other classes to give you eventing on those objects.

 It has no public accessors, but is exported so you can expand it within your app to add things like a synchronized queue.